kharus/cordapp5-tododist-kotlin/README.md

 Depending on the node that you chose to go to, you need to log into the node use the correct credentials.

 For this app, the logins are:
-* PartyA - Login: angelenos, password: password
+* PartyA - Login: angelenos, password: password, Basic YW5nZWxlbm9zOnBhc3N3b3Jk
-* PartyB - Login: londoner, password: password
+* PartyB - Login: londoner, password: password, Basic bG9uZG9uZXI6cGFzc3dvcmQ=

 NOTE: This information is in the c5cordapp-tododist.yaml file.